minminmin05/MakroScraperBot/README.md

-MakroScraperBot
+**MakroScraperBot**

 MakroScraperBot is a Python project that scrapes product data from Makro and provides a LINE Bot to browse categories, search products, and view product details.

-Features
+**Features**

     Scrape product name, price, image, and link

     Fetch detailed product info (weight/quantity)

     Browse product categories via LINE carousel

     Search products by name

     View detailed product info in LINE chat

-Setup
+**Setup**

-Install dependencies: pip install -r requirements.txt
+    Install dependencies:pip install -r requirements.txt

     Run ngrok to expose your local server: ngrok http 5000

     Copy the HTTPS URL from ngrok and set it as your LINE Bot webhook URL

     Run the Flask app: python app.py

-Usage
+**Usage**
     Send “hi” or “menu” in LINE to see product categories

     Select a category to view products

     Click a product to see detailed info

-Built With
+**Built With**

     Python

     Selenium & BeautifulSoup for web scraping

     Flask for webhook server

     LINE Messaging API for chatbot